kilroy-code/rules/README.md

 There are several mechanisms in Javascript that allow for such distinctions, including `function` and `bind` vs `=>`, and _target_ vs _receiver_ in `Reflect.get`/`.set`.

 To accomodate such distinctions, the code for computing a Rule value is always passed an argument that is the _receiver_.
 Usually this is the same as `this`, but can be different (e.g., in `Reflect.get`).
-You can ignore this argument (e.g., you don't even have to declare it, but it's there if you want.
+You can ignore this argument (e.g., you don't even have to declare it in your forumala code, but it's there if you want.
 (For example, I often name that argument `self` and use it where I would otherwise use `this`.)
-This is particularly convenient with "Dynamic Attachement" and `=>` functions.
+This is particularly convenient with "Dynamic Attachment" and `=>` functions.

 _(FIXME: give an example that shows where they can be different.)_

 ### Dynamic Attachment

 An ordinary property can be created simply by assigning a value, or by using `Object.defineProperty()`.
 They don't have to be declared up front by a class definition.
-It is very common to make use of this Javascript, especially when creating things live while interacting with them.
+It is very common to make use of this in Javascript, especially when creating things live while interacting with them.

 We can also dynamically attach Rules to existing instantiated objects:

 ```
 Rule.attach(parent, 'reversedNames', (self) => self.children.reverse)
 ```
 This defines a new Rule on parent (or redefines an old one of the same name), accessed as `parent.reversedNames`.
-The default function provides the default computed value.
+The function provides the default computed value.

 _(FIXME: add redefinition to test suite.)_